Welcome to the City’s Police Reform Plan Stakeholder Information Page!

 Final versions of the Body Camera Policy Task Force and Police Budget Advisory Board Adopted on 10/7/2020 will be posted soon.

 10/22/20: Chief Passalacqua has been gathering feedback from colleagues across the State on the use of “Continuum of Force” language in policies; reviewing the NYS Dept of Criminal Justice and National policy recommendations; doing a review of the past ten years of use of force incidents from the department (this is both for a Councilor’s request) as well as to quantitatively analyze how force is deployed for the police department.
 This data will help inform any policy changes.
 In addition, the Police Reform & Reinvention Collective was presented an overview of G.O.
 400 Use of Force Policy by Lt.
 Valenti on 10/20/20.
-The Collective will be discussing the policy at an upcoming meeting.
+The Collective is making recommended changes to the Use of Force policy, which is being reviewed by Chief Passalacqua.

 Throughout the process, we will send out requests for feedback on policies and initiatives under consideration.